 - Return personal property to the victim

-Consequences for Violating the Terms of a Protective Order
+What are the Consequences for Violating the Terms of a Protective Order?

 You may face consequences for violating the terms of a Louisiana protective order whether or not physical harm toward the victim occurred.
 A first conviction of violating a protective order with no battery to the protected person can result in a fine of up to $500, incarceration for up to 6 months, or both.

 A second conviction of violating a protective order with no battery to the protected person can result in a fine of up to $1,000 and you will be required to spend a minimum of 48 hours in jail, but no more than 6 months.
 Should you receive the benefit of serving a portion of your sentence via parole or probation, you will be required to attend domestic abuse counseling.
 The minimum of 48 hours must be served without these benefits.

 Worse consequences are in store if you are accused of violating a protective order and battery to the protected person.
 If you face charges for violating a protective order, you need to seek the counsel of a determined attorney.
 Eric Johnson of John D. & Eric G. Johnson Law Firm, LLC, stands up for those who are accused of violating protective orders in Louisiana.
 He has over two decades of litigation experience and will determine the best course of action.
 Call 318-377-1555 for a free and confidential legal consultation or contact us online to schedule an appointment.